-- Academic Resources: All assigned and required books and learning materials for the full program must be purchased upon arrival at UMass through the UMass bookstore or other recommended sources.
-Students are responsible for shipping or carrying all purchased books and learning materials back to their home country.
+- Academic Resources: All assigned and required books and learning materials for the full program must be purchased by the student.

 - Vacation, Holidays, and School Closures: MS ECE students must adhere to the MS ECE Field Degree Academic Calendar for holidays and vacations.
 UMass will not make reimbursements for classes not offered due to holidays, vacations, or school closures due to emergencies.
 This calendar is located here: ece.umass.edu/ms/field-degree-academic-calendar.

 - Absences: Failure to meet attendance requirements may lead to penalties, including dismissal from the program.
 Failure to attend courses during the 2018 Summer Experience may result in loss of immigration status and deportation.
 You will not receive a refund if you are dismissed or lose immigration status due to class absences.